Ambikapur, Chhattisgarh: Demographics

 Ambikapur is inhabited by people from across India.
 Moderate weather makes it an attractive place for settlement.
 Unlike the capital, the district population comprises aboriginal populations including the Pandos and Korwas, who still live in rural areas.

 Mainpat near Ambikapur is home to a significant number of Tibetan migrants who took refuge in India after the Chinese annexation of Tibet in 1959.

 Government and politics

+The first reported garbage cafe opened in 2019 in Ambikapur near the city's main bus station.
+The cafe is run by an individual on behalf of the Ambikapur Municipal Corporation (AMC).The cafe's slogan is "more waste between taste", and they offer 1 kilogram of plastic could be exchanged for a full lunch or dinner, and 500 grams for breakfast.
+Additionally, the plastic collected by the Ambikapur Municipal Corporation (AMC) will be used to construct roads.

+Amikapur’s waste management system is an important part of its cleanliness initiative.
+For instance, for solid waste management, the AMC integrated non-government organisations (NGOs) and self-help groups (SHGs) into door-to-door collection and waste segregation.
+The city also set up Solid and Liquid Resource Management Centres (SLRM) to segregate waste.

-The city is part of the Sarguja Lok Sabha constituency represented by Member of Parliament Renuka Singh from the BJP, and in the state assembly through the Ambikapur Assembly constituency, represented by MLA T.S.
-Deo from the Indian National Congress.
+The city is part of the Sarguja Lok Sabha constituency represented by Member of Parliament Shri Chintamani Maharaj from the BJP, and in the state assembly through the Ambikapur Assembly constituency, represented by MLA Rajesh Agrawal from the Bhartiya Janata Party.